matas-sh/advanced-database-systems-cswk/README.md

 ```

 ## Frontend
 The Frontend is a Webpack server that collects all the source code and bundles in a single file that get sent to the user's browser once a request to the server is made via port `9000`.
-There after, the the browser sends GET requests to Flask server via port `5000` using source code to retrieve any data it needs for rendering the UI.
+Thereafter, the browser sends GET requests to Flask server via port `5000` using source code to retrieve any data it needs for rendering the UI.

 (this assumes that the machine has either yarn or npm installed and that the node module packages for frontend have been installed).
 For machines other than this virtual machine the user would have to install those packages with `npm install` or `yarn install`.
 As the server is a combination of Webpack, React and many other JavaScript packages.